bluesky/tiled/docs/source/tutorials/caching.md

-# Keeping a Local Copy
+# Keep a Local Copy

 There are several modes of *caching* supported by Tiled.
 They cover different situations.
 Each one is addressed here with a hypthoetical scenario.